- Published on

 Official Fan Speed Control Driver

-- Open the Task manager and check if "FanSpeedControl.exe" is running (if not, de-install the driver again
+4. Open the Task Manager and check if the process “FanSpeedControl.exe” is running.
+If not, try uninstalling the driver and reinstalling it again.

 TPFanControl